jhoneill/6Print/mdHelp/Out-Printer.md

 PS C:\> Out-Printer -Verbose -ImagePath .\lewis.jpg  -LandScape
 ```

-Sends a Picture to the default printer, printing in Landscape mode.
+Sends a picture to the default printer, printing in Landscape mode.
-Specifying verbose will give information on the scaling applied.
+Specifying -Verbose will give information on the scaling applied.

 ### Example 5
 ```powershell